 Nesting: Four to five white eggs with brown spots.
 Nest is usually built high in a conifer, on a limb away from the trunk, constructed with conifer needles, strips of bark and lichen.

 |B L||W W||W||Family||Latin Name|

 |5" 12.7cm||8.5" 21.6cm||0.35oz 9.9g||Parulidae||Setophaga fusca|

-Distribution: Prefers old growth forest, found mostly in conifers, preferring hemlocks and spruce, but sometimes in deciduous.
-Seen in North-western Newfoundland and Labrador, through the Maritimes Provinces, west to Alberta, then east, to below the Great Lakes to the Carolinas and the Atlantic coast.
+Distribution: Prefers old growth forest, found mostly in conifers, preferring hemlocks and spruce but sometimes in deciduous.
+Seen in northwestern Newfoundland and Labrador, through the Maritime provinces, west to Alberta, then east to below the Great Lakes to the Carolinas and the Atlantic coast.